Board of Directors

 Maria Yap is the founder and executive director of Peninsula Food Runners.
-Prior to Peninsula Food Runners, Maria devoted her time to her two.
+Prior to Peninsula Food Runners, Maria devoted her time to her two children.
 For several years, she was a health care advocate and a personal chef to her mother in law battling lung cancer.
 During this period, she dabbled in various diets.
 All was much in line with her interest in nutrition, which she minored.
 Her major was in Food Service Management.
 After graduating from Tante Marie's Cooking school in San Francisco, she had a brief stint as a sous chef for Cuisine-in-Style in Burlingame.
 Prior to motherhood, Maria was employed in Marketing Sales at Burroughs Wellcome (which merge to become Glaxo Smith Kline), promoting well known drugs such as Retrovir for HIV, Zovirax for Herpes Viruses, and Wellbutrin for Depression to Specialists around the bay area.
 Her native language is Malay and Cantonese but she is most fluent in English.

 Kristin is the KW in BKW.
 Prior to co-founding BKW, Kristin spent the better part of a decade as a producer and reporter for KQED FM—the United States’ largest public radio affiliate From there she filed stories for NPR and radio networks around the world.
 Kristin is fluent in Spanish and German.
 She serves on the board of Peninsula Food Runners, a volunteer organization dedicated to alleviating hunger in the San Mateo and Santa Clara counties.